peter001-web/Form-on-survey/README.md

 This is a sample survey form of a company.

--Based for department A
+* Based for department A

--Based for department B
+* Based for department B

--Based for department C
+* Based for department C

-##Built with
+## Built with
 1. HTML
-* css
+2. css